-Orthodontics, which relates to correction of abnormal dental relationships, including facial structures and neuromuscular abnormalities, involves “the use of any appliance, in or out of the mouth, removable or fixed, or any surgical procedure designed to redirect teeth and surrounding tissues” (www.hca.wa.gov).
-There are three categories of orthodontic treatment: Limited, Interceptive and Comprehensive.
-The definitions given in the ADA CDT code book are as follows:
+Orthodontics, the branch of dentistry concerned with diagnosing, correcting, and preventing irregularities of the teeth and poor occlusion, involves “the use of any appliance, in or out of the mouth, removable or fixed, or any surgical procedure designed to redirect teeth and surrounding tissues.”

 - Limited Orthodontic Treatment – This is defined as orthodontic treatment with a limited objective, not involving the entire dentition.
 It may be directed at the only existing problem, or at only one aspect of a larger problem.